tdwg/website/conferences/2026/instructions/poster-presenter-instructions/index.md

 You have the option to upload a short video recording presenting your poster.

-Upload your poster or video to TDWG's Google Drive no later than **Tuesday, 15 September**.
-Given the demand of activities for the conference organizers days prior to the conference, any poster or video submitted after this deadline may be able to be posted.
+Upload your poster and optionally a video directly to Whova.

 ### BISS Publication